 Please contact the Examination Office directly if you have any further questions concerning the organisation of the examinations.
 You will find the contact details of your contacts here.
 If you have any questions regarding the content of the courses, please contact the responsible persons at the respective chair.

-There are general admission restrictions for the higher semester in the following Master's programs:
+There are general admission restrictions for the advanced semesters in the following Master's programs:

 - M.Sc.
 Accounting and Finance